keeyong/data-engineering-batch11/docs/Airflow Docker Local Setup.md

 For more information on `pipenv`, please refer to this [page](https://pipenv-fork.readthedocs.io/en/latest/basics.html).

 ### Spinning Up Local Airflow Services
 1. Download this repo and cd into the main folder (cd data-engineering-batchN).
-Change N in batchN accordingly
+Change N in batchN accordingly.
+For example, if you are in batch 11, N should be 11.
 ```
 git clone https://github.com/keeyong/data-engineering-batchN.git
 cd data-engineering-batchN